Divi theme and page builder interface showing layout editing in WordPress

 Fiverr freelancers

-Divi is a premium multipurpose WordPress theme from Elegant Themes, built around its own page builder — Divi Builder — so you don’t need to add Elementor or another builder separately.
-It can be used for any site type: portfolio, business, blog, eCommerce, agency.
-That combination of multipurpose flexibility and an included builder is the main reason Divi became one of the most-purchased themes in the WordPress ecosystem.
+Divi is a premium multipurpose WordPress theme from Elegant Themes, built around its own visual page builder so you don’t need to add Elementor or another builder separately.
+It works for any site type: portfolio, business, blog, eCommerce, or agency, which is why it also appears among WordPress themes built for video.
+The theme and its builder come together in a single license, which is the main reason Divi became one of the most-purchased themes in the WordPress ecosystem.

 Show More